cwinfosec/machine_learning_fundamentals/examples/README.md

 # Examples

-This folder contains working code snippets for various machine learning projects.
+This folder contains working code snippets for various machine learning projects from the book.

 ## Getting Started